bhavyaaar/breezy/README.md

 If I had more time, I would:

 Store user preferences in a database so returning users could access their personalized air type.
-Improve the recommendation algorithm with more nuanced scoring.
+Improve the recommendation algorithm with more nuanced scoring, such as adding weights to the questions for more/less importance.